Undergraduate Degree Definitions & Credit Overlap Policies

 Specialization: A formally recognized group of interrelated courses within a major field.
 A specialization differs from a concentration in that it is embedded within one specific major, providing students with a more in-depth exploration of a focused topic than can be covered in a few individually selected courses.
 The specialization appears as part of the major field and so is reflected on the diploma and transcript.

-Track: A variation of degree requirements pertaining to an academic pathway, e.g., licensure tracks within the School of Education.
+Track: A variation of degree requirements pertaining to an academic pathway, e.g., licensure tracks within the Wheelock College of Education & Human Development.
 This is used heavily in Degree Advice but is not represented on either the transcript or diploma.

 Joint Major: A joint major is an interdisciplinary or multidisciplinary curriculum offered by two departments.
 These departments may be in the same academic unit or across schools and colleges.